fabiangruss/memoji/README.md

 # Memoji Flutter Plugin

 A Flutter plugin for iOS to fetch Memoji from the user's iPhone.
 The plugin opens the iOS (emoji) keyboard and allows the user to select a Memoji.
 The selected Memoji is then returned as an image or saved to a temporary folder and returned as a path.

+This plugin uses the [MemojiView](https://github.com/emrearmagan/MemojiView) library for handling Memoji on the iOS side.

 ## ⚠️ Important Note
 This plugin only works on iOS devices because it uses iOS specific functionality for Memoji.
 Android is not supported.